hashicorp/terraform/website/source/docs/enterprise/packer/builds/troubleshooting.html.md

 - SSH credentials must be properly configured.
 AWS keypairs should match, SSH usernames should be correct, passwords should match, etc.
-- Any VM preseed configuration should have the same SSH configuration as your template defines
+- Any VM pre-seed configuration should have the same SSH configuration as your template defines

 A good way to debug this is to manually attempt to use the same SSH